technocratslave-art/Linux-PMos-Port-Assist-V2/README.md

 `chmod +x *.sh *.py`

 **Live monitor:**
-`adb shell dmesg -w | ./pmos-port-assist.py - --pulse`
+`adb shell dmesg -w | ./pmos-port-assist.py - --pulse
-Got it.
-Here is a clean, drop-in paste.
-No commentary, no options, no branching.
-Paste this straight into README.md.

 ***Safety, Privacy, and Threat Model***

 This project is designed for honest device bring-up and porting workflows on a developer’s own machine.
-It is not hardened against malicious inputs or hostile multi-user environments.
+It is not hardened against malicious inputs or hostile multi-user environment
 Privacy (IMPORTANT)

 Boot logs frequently contain sensitive identifiers, including but not limited to: